yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

       - Self-organizing
         - No techincal leader & architect role
         - Use the influence rather than authority
-    - Value
+    - Work Value
       - Accountable for delivering shippable PIs at the end of each Sprint
         - Practice Agile/Scrum principles & values
         - Make and meet commitments by self-organizing
         - Hands-on individual contributor
-    - Time allocation
+    - Time Application
       - Avoid to cross multiple teams or have external dependencies
         - If couldn't, work with external team to define interface clearly
         - Avoid multi-tasks